Perfect 10, Inc. v. Amazon.com, Inc.: Ninth Circuit opinion

 The Ninth Circuit did, however, overturn the district court's decision that Google's thumbnail images were unauthorized and infringing copies of Perfect 10's original images.
-Google's claimed that these images constituted fair use, and the circuit court agreed.
+Google claimed that these images constituted fair use, and the circuit court agreed.
 This was because they were "highly transformative."
 The court did not define what size a thumbnail should be but the examples the court cited was only 3% of the size of the original images.
 Most other major sites use a size not longer than 150 pixels on the long side.
 Specifically, the court ruled that Google transformed the images from a use of entertainment and artistic expression to one of retrieving information, citing the precedent Kelly v.
 Arriba Soft Corporation.
 The court reached this conclusion despite the fact that Perfect 10 was attempting to market thumbnail images for cell phones, with the court quipping that the "potential harm to Perfect 10's market remains hypothetical."

 The court pointed out that Google made available to the public the new and highly beneficial function of "improving access to [pictorial] information on the Internet."
 This had the effect of recognizing that "search engine technology provides an astoundingly valuable public benefit, which should not be jeopardized just because it might be used in a way that could affect somebody's sales."

 Google also raised a Digital Millennium Copyright Act (DMCA) safe harbor defense in respect to the issue of hyperlinks, which Perfect 10 contested.
-However, the court did not reach an opinion on the matter as it found that Perfect 10 was unlikely to succeed on the matters of contributory and vicarious liability because of the other arguments.
+However, the court did not reach an opinion on this matter as it found that Perfect 10 was unlikely to succeed on the matters of contributory and vicarious liability because of the other arguments.

+Subsequent judicial split

+The Ninth Circuit reaffirmed its Perfect 10 "server test" in Hunley v.
+Instagram, LLC, (2023).
+However, the precedent has been disputed by another federal court.
+In Nicklen v.
+Mashable Inc. et al. (2021), Judge Jed Rakoff of the District Court for the Southern District of New York rejected the server test, agreeing with the argument presented by Perfect 10 that the server rule is "contrary to the text and legislative history of the Copyright Act," which "defines 'to display' as 'to show a copy of' a work, not 'to make and then show a copy of the copyrighted work'."